ConnorSweeneyDev/.config/readme.md

   - nui.nvim &rightarrow; Required by noice.nvim.
   - nvim-web-devicons &rightarrow; Required by most plugins that use icons.
 - Yanky &rightarrow; This plugin requires telescope to be installed, so make sure to do that first.
-- Leap &rightarrow; This should be installed at the same time as leap-by-word.nvim, `after\plugin\leap.lua` requires both of these plugins to be installed.
+- Leap &rightarrow; This should be installed at the same time as leap-by-word.nvim, `lua\plugin\leap.lua` requires both of these plugins to be installed.
-- Colorscheme &rightarrow; vim-transparent and vscode.nvim should both be installed at the same time, their plugin file is `after\plugin\colors.lua`.
+- Colorscheme &rightarrow; vim-transparent and vscode.nvim should both be installed at the same time, their plugin file is `lua\plugin\colors.lua`.
 You don't have to use that combination of plugins, but the file assumes you are and lualine is also set up to use the vscode colorscheme.
 - Treesitter &rightarrow; After following the pattern, you should see it compiling languages - don't touch your keyboard until this is finished, though it is common to get errors at this point, if you do, generally restarting neovim a few